syrilster/DesignPatterns/SystemDesign/WebCrawler/README.md

 * Extract all the links from page P (let's say there are 10 of them).
 * Set the credits of P to 0.
 * Take a 10% "tax" and allocate it to a Lambda page.
-* Allocate an equal amount of credits each link found on page P from P's original credit - the tax: so (100 (P credits) - 10 (10% tax))/10 (links) = 9 credits per each link.
+* Allocate an equal amount of credits to each link found on page P from P's original credit - the tax: so (100 (P credits) - 10 (10% tax))/10 (links) = 9 credits per each link.
 * Repeat from step 3.

 Since the Lambda page continuously collects tax, eventually it will be the page with the largest amount of credit and we'll have to "crawl" it.
 I say "crawl" in quotes, because we don't actually make an HTTP request for the Lambda page, we just take its credits and distribute them equally to all of the pages in our database.